lastweek/lastweek.github.io/docs/notes/source_code/rdma.md

 	  So many PFC issues can be avoided if you are using RoCE.
 	  Just like the IRN paper mentioned, eventually, the iWRAP choice wins.
 3. [Device Memory Programming](https://docs.nvidia.com/networking/display/OFEDv502180/Programming#Programming-DeviceMemoryProgramming)
+	- (Thank you Stew for pointing me to this feature.
+It is used in the Sherman, SIGMOD'22 paper)
 	- The RDMA NIC on-device memory is exposed to user applications.
 RDMA verbs can directly access them.
 	  This avoids the PCIe trips to main memory.
 Great performance indeed.
-	- not sure how large it is and how to properly manage it.
+But I'm not sure how large it is and how to properly manage it.
+	- Do note that it is quite easy for any FPGA-based SmartNICs to have this sort of feature implemented.

 ## DPDK and RDMA